MicrosoftDocs/visualstudio-docs/docs/rtvs/index.md

 **Q. Can I store my Visual Studio project on a network share?**

-A. No. This is not a supported scenario for Visual Studio.
+A. No, this isn't supported by Visual Studio.